-Of course it makes it a lot easier when you can recognize the other person's love right off the bat.
+Of course it makes it a lot easier when you can recognize the other person's love & feelings right off the bat.
 But some relationships start out with a period of getting to know the other person's communication style when it comes to love.

 Sign 2: Money Money…

-Women and men often have very different ideas about how money works within a relationship.
+Women and men often have very different feelings about how money works within a relationship.
 You can't take this for granted.
 Most couples wait until this becomes a problem instead of facing it head on.

 Some of the areas about money you should discuss are: